The Admin Interface

 Migrating to newer versions of the C-Phrase AMI

-Periodically there will be new releases of the C-Phrase AMI that include new features, performance improvements
+Periodically there will be new releases of the C-Phrase that include new features, performance improvements

 and bug fixes.